The 9+ Best Recommended Books for Consultants

 When the first edition of Flawless Consulting was published in 1986, it rapidly became known as a consulting bible.
 This third edition is an updated version that deals with the new challenges brought by the digitalisation of our world.

-Thanks to his experience, he teaches us how to understand clients, how to deal with resistance and ultimately how to build a successful relationship with these clients.
+Thanks to his experience and reviews, he teaches us how to understand customers, how to deal with resistance and ultimately how to build a successful relationship with people and these customers.

-A great book, not only for new consultants, but also for anyone who wants to master the art of communication.
+A great book, not only for new consultants and business, but also for anyone who wants to master the art of communication.

 Valuation: Measuring and Managing the Value of Companies – McKinsey & Company